lehinadenekan/wisdom-deck/MEMORY.md

 - ✅ **Help Modal:** Tabbed interface with enhanced UX
 - ✅ **Modal Interactions:** Escape key and backdrop click support
 - ✅ **Settings Panel:** Apply without game reset functionality
+- ✅ **Purple Brand Theme:** All modals and game states use consistent purple theme
+- ✅ **Mobile UX:** All modals fit properly on mobile with visible action buttons

 The project is now production-ready with a robust testing pipeline, excellent accessibility compliance, and professional branding throughout.